scleradb/scleradb.github.io/docsrc/sclerasql/visualization.md

 Leaving the keyword `display` out displays the result in the command line shell, as usual.

+You can also display arbitrary text (say, comments) as well:

+        > display "The plot above is amazing!";

 When done, you can close the display web server by saying:

         > display stop;